btrfs-restore

 DESCRIPTION

 btrfs restore is used to try to salvage files from a damaged filesystem and restore them into path or just list the subvolume tree roots.
-The filesystem im
+The filesystem image is not modified.

 For images with damaged tree structures, there are several options to point the process to some spare copy.